Home Pet Care Spaying and Neutering Dogs: The Importance and Benefits of Sterilisation

 What is neutering dogs?

-Veterinary surgeons perform this surgical procedure after putting the patient (dog) under general anaesthesia.
+Veterinary surgeons perform this surgical procedure after putting the patient (dog) under general anesthesia.
 Prophylactic antibiotics and painkillers are given to the dog for quick and pain-free recovery.

 What is spaying dogs?